 It has good ergonomics.
 It's a straight board design that has two inclines.
 It comes with a wrist rest that you can place below the keyboard, but it doesn't attach to it since there aren't any connectors.

-It has a stiff, braided cable that retains kinks from packaging.
+The Razer BlackWidow V3 has a stiff, braided cable that retains kinks from the packaging.

 It has a few extra features, including a Game Mode key that locks the Windows key, a volume control wheel, and a media key.
 If you'd like a similar model with three dedicated media keys and optical switches, check out the Razer Huntsman V2.

 The Razer BlackWidow V3 we tested has good typing quality.
 The shape and spacing of the keys are pretty standard and shouldn't cause more typos.
 However, the linear Razer Yellow switches on our unit don't provide tactile feedback, which might cause unintentional keystrokes if you're not used to them.
-The doubleshot ABS keycaps feel nice to type on, but the spacebar, Shift, and Enter keys aren't very stable, and the spacebar is quite noisy when pressed.
-Since these are linear switches, they don't provide any tactile feedback, which may be unsatisfying if you prefer a tactile feel.
-That said, it's available with clicky Razer Green switches, which may change the typing quality.
+The doubleshot ABS keycaps feel nice to type on, but the Spacebar, Shift, and Enter keys aren't very stable.
+Additionally, the Spacebar is quite noisy compared to the other keys.
+If you prefer a tactile feel, you can purchase it with clicky Razer Green switches, though this will change the typing quality.